 Fjellman mentions ‘Aunt Alix’ because Princess Louise of Battenberg was sent in 1894 on a cure to Bad Kreuznach for a month with her other siblings, to take the waters.
 Louise was specifically mentioned, in Alexandra’s letter to Pollie, written from Harrogate.
 The date, too, is significant – June 14 1894.
 Alexandra wrote to Pollie for her twenty-fourth birthday.
 Pollie’s letter was headed: ‘Harrogate, up on the Marlow Moors in a bath chair, June 14 1894.’
 Looking at modern maps of Harrogate, it is not immediately clear where Alexandra meant.
 Harrogate lies to the east of the Yorkshire Dales, and it is unclear how far Alexandra may have travelled.
 We know, however, that she visited near-lying towns and villages such as Knaresborough, Pannal and Plompton.

 We know from Alexandra’s letters from Harrogate, written both to the Tsarevich Nicholas and to Queen Victoria, for example, that the sulphur baths which she was obliged to take, made her extremely tired.
 She lived very quietly – which was the overall aim of the visit – and took her Russian lessons with her reader, Mlle Catherine Schneider (Elizabeth Jane Timms, Princess Alix of Hesse’s visit to Harrogate, Royalty Digest Quarterly 2018/1, 40).
 Remembering the birthdays of her close friends was second nature to Alexandra, but perhaps there is something touching about Alexandra choosing to begin a letter to her friend, outside on the bracing Yorkshire moors, in her bath chair – an original such chair is now displayed in the Harrogate Royal Pump Room Museum.
 These rolling chaises were popular at watering-places in the nineteenth century.
 Bath chairs have folding hoods, and Alexandra wrote about the rainy mornings in Yorkshire, so perhaps the letter was written on just such a rainy morning on the moors.
 Alexandra wrote to the Tsarevich about the attention she received in Harrogate, despite being there incognito under the Hessian alias of Baroness Starckenburg: ‘If I were not in the bathchair I should not mind’ (Quoted in Carolly Erickson, Alexandra, the last Tsarina, 54).Fjellman nowhere states where she sourced this extremely rare letter – writing that the material for the book was collected by her ‘immediately after the death of Queen Louise of Sweden in 1965’ (Fjellman, pp. 7-8).
 Alexandra celebrated her own (twenty-second) birthday in Harrogate on 6 June 1894; so, just about a week before Pollie.
 Alexandra received a tea-basket from Queen Victoria and a photograph of the Queen and the Prince of Wales; from the Tsarevich Nicholas, Alexandra was given a bracelet and a present.
-Queen Victoria specifically wished for Princess Louis of Battenberg to join her younger sister in Harrogate: ‘For her dear birthday she must not be left quite alone and you really must go and spent it with her… do promise that you will go to her…’ (Richard Hough, Advice to a Granddaughter, 124; quoted in Elizabeth Jane Timms, Royalty Digest Quarterly, 42).
+Queen Victoria specifically wished for Princess Louis of Battenberg to join her younger sister in Harrogate: ‘For her dear birthday she must not be left quite alone and you really must go and spent it with her… do promise that you will go to her…’ (Quoted in Elizabeth Jane Timms, Royalty Digest Quarterly, 42).

 In the event, Princess Louis did go to Alexandra and spent her birthday with her.
 Princess Louis’s daughter Alice – later Princess Andrew of Greece and mother to The Duke of Edinburgh – was taken along in tow (Greg King, The Last Empress, 67).
 Baroness Buxhoeveden, Alexandra’s biographer, wrote: ‘She did not go about much on account of her cure, but her small niece, Princess Louis of Battenberg’s daughter, was with her…’ (Baroness Buxhoeveden, The Life & Tragedy of Alexandra Feodorovna, 36).
 Interestingly, Alexandra’s letter to Pollie also implies that Princess Louise of Battenberg also came too: ‘Little Louise Battenberg is with me.
 I had begged Victoria to spare her for eight days and really she looks better since she is here and is taking one of the waters.
 It makes such a difference having a child in the room…’ (Quoted in Fjellman, 75).